Deep Dive into VPC CNI: An In-Depth Analysis of IPAMD and Security Groups For Pods

 Setting method and ENV explanation

-For VPCCNI v1.14 and later, the required procedure for enabling SGP is to set the following settings on the Container target.
+For VPCCNI v1.14 and later, the required steps to enable SGP are to set the following settings for the container target.

 DaemonSet